La-Trobe-University-Library/primo-views/README.md

     1. Create your own GitHub account to access repositories
     2. Install GitHub Desktop

-2. Create your work-in-progress fork:
+2. Create your work-in-progress fork - a.k.a. [origin repository](https://git-for-librarians.netlify.app/forking#origin-and-upstream-repository):
     1. You need to be logged into your github account to create a fork
     2. Click on the fork button on on the main page of the repository
     3. Leave name and description and untick 'Production' branch only